Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

-Cosmic-ray muons that cross the detector in time coincidence with a $pp$ interaction constitute the main source of background in the \mLJ\@.
+Cosmic-ray muons that cross the detector in time coincidence with a $pp$ interaction constitute the main source of background in the \mLJ.
 A dense neural network (DNN), referred to as the cosmic-ray tagger, is used to discriminate signal \mLJs~and reject the \mLJ candidates that originate from the cosmic-ray background.
-The DNN is implemented using Keras with the Tensorflow backend~\cite{tensorflow2015-whitepaper}, and its training setup and performance are discussed in Ref.~\cite{EXOT-2019-05}.
-The cosmic-ray tagger is trained to classify each standalone MS track constituting a \mLJ using the following quantities: the longitudinal impact parameter $z_{0}$, the track angular direction (in $\eta$ and $\phi$), and the timing measurements from the MS\@.
-The time measurements in different stations of the MS, when available, allow the muon's direction of flight to be identified.
-A \mLJ is accepted if all its standalone MS track constituents have a cosmic-ray tagger output score > ~0.5.
-The selection was optimised to obtain a background rejection of 90\%~\cite{EXOT-2019-05} while retaining a high signal efficiency.
+The DNN is implemented using Keras with the Tensorflow backend~\cite{tensorflow2015-whitepaper}, with its training setup and performance detailed in Ref.~\cite{EXOT-2019-05}.
+The selection was optimised to obtain a background rejection of 90\% while retaining a high signal efficiency.
 Signal \mLJs~are selected with an efficiency greater than 95\% for transverse decay lengths \lxy up to 5~m and for \darky~transverse momentum larger than 20~\GeV.